Exporting Release Notes and WIKIs as PDFs using a new Azure DevOps Extension that wrappers AzureDevOps.WikiPDFExport

 Experiences setting up Azure Active Directory single sign-on (SSO) integration with GitHub Enterprise

 Background GitHub is a great system for individuals and OSS communities for both public and private project.
 However, corporate customers commonly want more control over their system than the standard GitHub offering.
 It is for this reason GitHub offers GitHub Enterprise.
-For most corporates, the essential feature that GitHub Enterprise offers is the use Single Sign On (SSO) i.e. allowing users to login to GitHub using their corporate directory accounts....
+For most corporates, the essential feature that GitHub Enterprise offers is the use Single Sign On (SSO) i.e. allowing users to login to GitHub using their corporate directory accounts.
+I wanted to see how easy this was to setup when you are using Azure Active Directory (AAD). ...

 March 30, 2020 · 2 min · Richard Fennell